Our Services

 Most patients require a combination of diet modification and medical therapy.
 Regular follow-up with endoscopy and biopsies helps monitor response.

-If you or your child have ongoing swallowing difficulties, unexplained chest discomfort, or repeated episodes of food "sticking," check your symptoms using Ubie's free AI-powered Eosinophilic Esophagitis symptom checker to help identify whether your symptoms align with this condition and guide your conversation with a healthcare provider.
+If you or your child have ongoing swallowing difficulties, unexplained chest discomfort, or repeated episodes of food "sticking," it's important to understand what might be causing these symptoms.
+Try Ubie's free AI-powered symptom checker to get personalized insights in just minutes and be better prepared for your conversation with a healthcare provider.

 Eosinophilic esophagitis is manageable, but early diagnosis and treatment are key to preventing long-term complications, such as esophageal strictures.
 If you experience any of the following, see a physician promptly: